 Standard UTI Symptoms:

 UTIs are serious and need to be immediately addressed before they fully manifest.
-Symptoms should be addressed no matter what their severity.
+Symptoms should be addressed no matter their severity.
 Below are standard UTI symptoms that should be discussed with your doctor.

 Standard UTI symptoms: